ChrisPMohr/TronMath/README.md

 ## Overview
 The Mono-Green Tron deck prioritizes being able to play turn three Tron above almost all else.
 To faciltate this, it plays a lot of ways to find lands.
 Players of the deck often wonder how likely it is they will be able to find turn 3 Tron.
-This spreadsheet shows those probabilities.
+[The linked spreadsheet](https://docs.google.com/spreadsheets/d/1JImt0zkLeBXdWJi9_AiS9IxoUqZeljkZhHpeVQ_5qIU/edit?usp=sharing "The linked spreadsheet") shows those probabilities.

 ### Goals
 The two things that need to be determined for this spreadsheet are